jovotech/jovo-framework/docs/06_integrations/analytics/README.md

 ### Enable Chatbase Analytics

-Chatbase Analytics can be added to your voice app with the following command:
+Chatbase Analytics can be added in your voice app's config (you can use the same API key for both platforms):

 ```javascript
 // config